 Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

-Tasmania may appear small by comparison to the rest of Australia but it will take you longer than a week to explore all it has to offer.
+The Apple Isle may appear small by comparison to the rest of Australia but it will take you longer than a week to explore all Tasmania has to offer.
 We’ve condensed the best parts into a 7-day road trip itinerary that will leave you longing to come back.

 DAY ONE: LAUNCESTON

 Our 7-day journey begins and ends in the riverside city of Launceston.
-As one of Australia’s oldest cities, you’ll find Colonial and Victorian era charm aplenty, in addition to first-class restaurants and cafes, picturesque hiking trails and waterfalls.
+As one of Australia’s oldest cities, you’ll find Colonial and Victorian-era charm aplenty, in addition to first-class restaurants and popular cafes, picturesque hiking trails and waterfalls.
 Oh, and the vineyards of Tamar Valley are a 25-minute drive from the city centre.

 You’ll have an extra day to explore Launceston at the end of the journey, so don’t try to squash all the best bits into 24 hours.

 For your first taste of Tasmania’s panoramic beauty make your way to Cataract Gorge.
-There are four walking trails to choose from which range in length from 1km to 3.4km.
+There are four walking trails to choose from which range in length from one-kilometre to 3.4 kilometres.
 Refuel at the Gorge Restaurant or Basin Café, take a dip in the swimming pool if you’re visiting in the warmer months – and don’t leave without crossing the famous suspension bridge.

 Charlie’s Dessert House